Estimation and visualization of treatment effects for multiple outcomes: Numerical study

 \section{Numerical study}

 In this section, we present the simulation designs and the results of numerical simulations.
 Here, we consider the case where multiple outcomes are continuous or binary.
 After comparison with the proposed models, here we introduce the low-rank full model.
-This model is described as follows, low-rank full model:
+This model is described as follows,